 Led by Vice Provost for Academic Planning Lisa Alvarez-Cohen and Vice Chancellor for Research Randy Katz

 After significant campus engagement and consensus building in spring 2018, six topics were identified in the campus’ strategic plan as key interdisciplinary ‘Signature Initiatives’ that Berkeley is well-positioned to address through its research, teaching, and outreach.
-An initial set of recommendations was developed and shared with the campus community for input in spring 2018, and final versions were published in December.
+An initial set of recommended topics was developed and shared with the campus community for input in spring 2018, and final versions were published in December.

 To help the campus advance these ideas, six Signature Initiative Working Groups have been charged with elaborating upon the topic areas and considering how Berkeley should pursue these challenges, who on the campus is best positioned to do so, and with what resources we will support the efforts.